scinos/yarn-deduplicate/README.md

 on `lodash` as well.
 Specifically, your project depends on `lodash@^1.0.0` and `babel` depends on `lodash@^1.1.0`.
-Because how the resolution algorithm works in Yarn, you might end up with two different copies of `lodash` (for example, version `1.0.1` and `1.2.0`) in your project, even when `1.2.0` will sufice to satisfy both requirements for `lodash`.
+Because how the resolution algorithm works in Yarn, you might end up with two different copies of `lodash` (for example, version `1.0.1` and `1.2.0`) in your project, even when `1.2.0` will suffice to satisfy both requirements for `lodash`.
 That's a "duplicated package".

 It is important to note that we do not consider duplicated packages when the version ranges don't overlap.
 For example, if your project depends on `underscore@^1.0.0` and `underscore@^2.0.0`.
 Your